JosephEstes/JosephEstes.github.io/readme.md

-# Cybersecurity Portfolio Website
+# Portfolio Website

-This is a portfolio website for showcasing cybersecurity projects and skills.
+This is a portfolio website for showcasing my projects and skills.
 The website features the following:

 - A responsive design that adjusts to the size of the screen, allowing it to be easily viewed on mobile devices
 - A navigation menu with links to different sections of the website